jkemppainen/CG-compound-eye/README.md

 ## Modification

-Distributing the CG-eye as a script allows easy and powerful modifications.
+Distributed as a script, the CG-eye is easily modified.
 For details, see the documentation in *model_init.py*.

+## Troubeshooting

+Make sure that

+* `3D cursor` is at the world origin
+* Blender is in the `Object Mode`
+* `EXTERNAL_PYTHON`'s value, when typed on a shell (default *python*), opens a Python interpreter where `import scipy` works

+Try also with a new blend file in case of problems.